PolymathicAI/the_well/datasets/convective_envelope_rsg/README.md

-# Name of the simulation
+# Red Supergiant Convective Envelope

 **One line description of the data:** 3D radiation hydrodynamic simulations of convective envelopes of red supergiant stars.